 Who: Responsibility for providing the new disclosures falls on the ERISA plan administrator.
-This is not the plan's third party administrator or contract service provider.
-In many cases this may be the plan's sponsor.
-If you are not clear on who the plan administrator for a plan is, let us know.
+This is not the plan’s third party administrator or contract service provider.
+In many cases this may be the plan’s sponsor.
+Make sure you are clear on who the plan administrator for a plan actually is.

 How: Generally, the disclosures must be provided to participants in writing.
 Furthermore, each plan must provide web address for each investment option where detailed investment information may be obtained.